andreaczhang/ggehr/README.md

-# simmed
+# ggehr

-An R package to simulate medical data in a structural, modular and flexible way for education.
-Analogy to Grammar of Graphics
+Visualize data from Electronic Health Records in a intuitive way.

 Status: early development